esudh/esudh.github.io/_pages/workshopsandlectures.md

 [Top](https://esudh.github.io/WorkshopsandLectures/)

-### Text analysis/prompt engineering on historical data (Isuri Anuradha, Lancaster University)
+### Text analysis/prompt engineering on historical data (Isuri Anuradha, Lancaster University/CLARIN)
-This workshop is sponsored by [CLARIN](https://www.clarin.eu/)
+This workshop is sponsored by [CLARIN](https://www.clarin.eu/) and will last for one week.
+More information to come soon.

 ## Lectures